What is an Offshore Bank Account?

 Most offshore accounts would not be subject to an asset freeze entered by a U.S. court, allowing the defendant to still finance a legal defense.

-Often the offshore banks will offer higher interest rates on deposits than domestic banks as well.
+Often offshore banks will offer higher interest rates on deposits than domestic banks as well.

-Everything else being equal, assets in an offshore bank account owned by a foreign LLC or trust are generally more protected than they would be if the account were instead owned by the individual directly.
+Assets in an offshore bank account owned by a foreign LLC or trust are more protected than if the account were instead owned by the individual directly.

-However, to obtain that added protection, the individual open must give up the direct control over the funds they would enjoy through direct ownership of the offshore account.
-Plus, an offshore LLC or trust is significantly more expensive to set up and maintain.
+However, to obtain that added protection, the individual open must give up the direct control over the funds they would enjoy through direct ownership.
+Plus, an offshore LLC or trust is more expensive to set up and maintain.

 Important: An offshore bank account should not be used for tax evasion and is ineffective in bankruptcy proceedings.